 Encryption and data storage

-Once on our systems, credit card data is encrypted and securely stored in our dedicated hosting facilities at our Data Center.
+Once your data is on our systems, credit card data is encrypted and securely stored in our dedicated hosting facilities at our Data Center.
 Our servers and network infrastructure are owned and used by FirstGiving for the provision of fundraising services, and not shared with any other company or industry.

 Our systems only allow access to authorized staff.
 Your transaction information and customer card information is secure even from our own employees because our systems never display the full card numbers, even on administration screens.